emmacunill/project_em/README.md

 ![image](https://github.com/emmacunill/project_em/blob/main/images/years_sex.jpg?raw=true)

-As we can see from the plot, men have always been the wonners of getting attacked by sharks.
+As we can see from the plot, men have always been the winners of getting attacked by sharks.

 Now let's also check if we can extract more information from the age and the gender.